Daethyra/context-converter/README.md

 ## Purpose

-For converting HTML to Markdown and formatting a dataset of HTML content into structured Markdown, with added capabilities of processing text embeddings to identify and remove redundant content.
+For converting HTML to Markdown and formatting a dataset of HTML content into structured Markdown, with added capabilities of processing text embeddings to identify and remove repetitive content.

 ## Installation & Setup
 To get started, run: